NABERS is evolving its Energy Rating to better recognise and reward the generation and purchase of renewable energy.

 NOTE: LGCs are explained under ‘Introduction to Large Scale Generation Certificates’.

-Currently, there is no availability of renewable gas for buildings, and no trading mechanism for renewable gas certificates.
+Currently there is no availability of renewable gas for buildings, and no trading mechanism for renewable gas certificates.

 This is an important consideration when choosing an electricity plan from your electricity provider.
 Carbon neutral electricity is not sourced from a renewable electricity generator, it is grid electricity for which the emissions have been cancelled using carbon offsets.